-1. Each District shall submit annually the name of a District supervisor who will serve as an active Legislative Liaison to the Association for that District.
-Area Legislative Delegates will assist

-- with getting names from each District within their Area and report those findings to the Association's Legislative Chair and Executive Director.
+- 1. Each District shall submit annually the name of a District supervisor who will serve as an active Legislative Liaison to the Association for that District.
+Area Legislative Delegates will assist with getting names from each District within their Area and report those findings to the Association's Legislative Chair and Executive Director.
 2022 - 2.
-The Association expresses its appreciation to the members of the General Assembly for their continued support given to the Agriculture Cost Share Program for Nonpoint Source Pollution Control, the Community Conservation Assistance Program, the Conservation Reserve Enhancement Program, and the Agricultural Water Resources Assistance Program, Disaster Funding, and their support in sustaining the local conservation infrastructure in Districts.
+The Association expresses its appreciation to the members of the General Assembly for their continued support given to the Agriculture Cost Share Program for Nonpoint Source Pollution Control, the Community Conservation Assistance Program, the Conservation Reserve Enhancement Program, and the Agricultural Water Resources Assistance Program, Disaster Funding, the Streamflow Rehabilitation Assistance Program, and their support in sustaining the local conservation infrastructure in Districts.
 The Association strongly encourages the General Assembly to continue to provide strong support for non-regulatory programs delivered through Districts.
-2020 - 3.
-The Association supports the restoration of full technical assistance funding for the NRCS to the level required to have one NRCS employee per District.
-2017 - 4.
+2024 - 3.
+The Association supports the restoration of full technical assistance funding for the NRCS to the level required to have one NRCS field employee per District.
+2025 - 4.
 The Association supports recognition by the Environmental Protection Agency, state and local water quality programs that nonpoint source program funding seriously lags behind point source programs, and is not allocated to NC based on the attributed nonpoint source proportion of the water quality problem.
 2014 - 5.
-The Association supports federal and state legislation or other action to compensate landowners, through tax benefits or other incentives, for conservation actions taken in response to federal and state regulations for wetlands, animal waste management, buffers, and other water quality related programs.
-2003 - 6.
+The Association supports federal and state legislation or other action to compensate landowners, through tax benefits or other incentives, for conservation actions taken in response to federal and state regulations for wetlands, animal waste management, buffers, threatened and endangered species, and other water quality related programs.
+2025 - 6.
 The Association believes that a collaborative and coordinated effort by the Section 319 Program is essential to achieve clean water goals, and urges the NC Congressional Delegation to support the continued funding of the Section 319 grant program.
 2007 - 7.
 The Association will take action through NACD (e.g., via resolutions) to ensure NC plays a leadership role in dealing with national conservation issues.
 2003 - 8.
 The Association supports common conservation goals and actions taken through the National Association of State Departments of Agriculture (NASDA), the National Association of State Conservation Agencies (NASCA), the Association of Conservation Executive Directors (ACED) and the National Association of State Foresters (NASF).
 2023 - 9.
-The Association strongly opposes any barriers such as federal technical assistance user fees, no rise studies, and air quality permits for burning, that prevent or impede conservation planning and the implementation of BMPs for landowners.
-2022 - 10.
+The Association strongly opposes any barriers such as no rise studies, and air quality permits for burning, that prevent or impede conservation planning and the implementation of BMPs for landowners.
+2025 - 10.
 The Association supports that Supervisors for North Carolina always serve as non-partisan elected and appointed positions.
+2020

-2020 - 11.
-The Association requests that the USDA-NRCS accept and provide assistance with supervisors interested in participating in any program that could assist with the Districts to legally hold and legally monitor conservation easements of working lands.
+- 11. The Association requests that the USDA-NRCS accept and provide assistance with supervisors interested in participating in any program that could assist with the Districts to legally hold and legally monitor conservation easements of working lands.
 2018 - 12.
 Any new or existing funding request should not come from any existing NCDA&CS funds unless so specified.
 2021 - The Association supports the permanent reinstatement of the NC State tax credits for conservation easements for farm and forest lands, military buffers, floodplains, and public access.
-2023

-- 14. The Association supports NACD working closely with the appropriate congressional committees to re-establish general and adequate technical assistance funding for NRCS personnel within USDA that is separate and independent from Conservation Programs that are delivered through each occurring Farm Bill.
+2023 - 14.
+The Association supports NACD working closely with the appropriate congressional committees to re-establish general and adequate technical assistance funding for NRCS personnel within USDA that is separate and independent from Conservation Programs that are delivered through each occurring Farm Bill.
 2023 - 15.
 The Association encourages Area Legislative Delegates and Alternates to attend an annual Legislative Day, coordinated by the Association, as part of their mid-year committee meeting.
-2023
+2023 - 16.
+The Association will support the efforts to enhance benefits to landowners participating in VAD or Enhanced VAD.
+2024